dwang181/active-mixup/README.md

 Neural Networks Are More Productive Teachers Than Human Raters:
-Active Mixup for Data-Efficient Knowledge Distillation from a Blackbox Model Dongdong Wang, Yandong Li, Liqiang Wang, Boqing Gong
+Active Mixup for Data-Efficient Knowledge Distillation from a Blackbox Model

+by Dongdong Wang, Yandong Li, Liqiang Wang, Boqing Gong